squidfunk/mkdocs-material/docs/contributing/index.md

 ## Rights and responsibilities

-As maintainers, we reserve the right and have the responsibility to close, remove, block, reject, or edit contributions, such as issues, discussions, comments, or commits, or even users that __do not align__ with our contribution guidelines and our [Code of Conduct].
+As maintainers, we are entrusted with the __responsibility__ to moderate communication within our community, including the authority to close, remove, reject, or edit issues, discussions, comments, commits, and to block users who __do not align__ with our contribution guidelines and our [Code of Conduct].
+This role requires us to be actively involved in maintaining the integrity and positive atmosphere of our community.
+Upholding these standards decisively ensures a respectful and inclusive environment for all members.

 ### Code of Conduct

-As stated in our [Code of Conduct], we expect all members of our community to treat each other with respect, and use inclusive and welcoming language.
-We always strive to create a positive and supportive environment and do not accept inappropriate, offensive, or harmful behavior.
+Our [Code of Conduct] outlines the expectation for all community members to treat one another with respect, employing inclusive and welcoming language.
+Our commitment is to foster a positive and supportive environment, intolerant of inappropriate, offensive, or harmful behavior.

-We take any violations seriously and will take appropriate action in response.[^1]
+We take any violations seriously and will take appropriate action in response to uphold these values.[^1]

   [^1]:
     __Warning and blocking policy:__
-    Given the increasing popularity of our project, it's imperative to have clear guidelines in place for handling extreme cases of disruptive behavior.
-    This is why we have established a policy on how to proceed with violations:
+    Given the increasing popularity of our project and our commitment to a healthy community, we've defined clear guidelines on how to proceed with
+    violations:

-    1.1. __First warning:__ Any user displaying inappropriate, offensive, or
+    1.1. __First warning:__ Users displaying repeated inappropriate, offensive, or
     harmful behavior will receive a first warning.
 This warning serves as a formal notice that their behavior is not in alignment with our community standards and Code of Conduct.
-The first warning is permanent and documented.
+The first warning is permanent.

     1.2. __Second warning and opportunity for resolution:__ If the behavior persists, a second warning will be issued.
 Upon receiving the second warning, the user will be given a 5-day period for reflection, during which they are encouraged to __publicly explain or apologize for their actions__.
-    As all of our communication through the issue tracker and discussion board is public, an apology should be made as well.
-This period is designed to offer an opportunity for understanding and correction.
+    This period is designed to offer an opportunity for openly clearing out any misunderstanding.

-    1.3. __Blocking:__ Should there be no improvement or response in behavior following the second warning, we __reserve the right to block the user from the community and repository.
+    1.3. __Blocking:__ Should there be no improvement or response in behavior following the second warning, we reserve the right to block the user from the community and repository.
 Blocking is considered a last resort, used only when necessary to protect the community's integrity and positive atmosphere.

-    Blocking has been a rare necessity in our community – employed just twice in eight years – highlighting our preference for dialogue and mutual respect.
+    Blocking has been an exceptionally rare necessity in our overwhelmingly positve community – employed just twice in eight years – highlighting our preference for dialogue and mutual respect.
 It aims to protect our community members and team.

 ### Incomplete issues and duplicates